YoHaiYo/Text-to-Png-Magician/README.md

 ## 🌟 Introduction

-### "End the font dilemma now!
+### "End the font dilemma now!" ###
-With 'Text to Png Magician', effortlessly and swiftly find your style.
+"With 'Text to Png Magician', effortlessly and swiftly find your style.
 Leave the text-to-image conversion and style choices to us. "

 ## 💡 Key Features